JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 2. In the same `App.kt` file, add a `currentTimeAt()` function that calculates local time for a given time zone:

     ```kotlin
-    // Takes TimeZone as a parameter to calculate time with
+    // Takes a TimeZone parameter to calculate time
     fun currentTimeAt(location: String, zone: TimeZone): String {
         fun LocalTime.formatted() = "$hour:$minute:$second"